maximebf/php-debugbar/docs/ajax_and_stack.md

 PHP's session must be started before using this feature.

-Note: The stacked data feature will use the storage mechanism of it's enabled instead of storing the data in the session.
+Note: The stacked data feature will use the storage mechanism if it's enabled instead of storing the data in the session.

     $debugbar = new DebugBar();